 Extended Functions → Using Custom Endpoints → About Custom Endpoints

-Endpoints designed in SBM Composer are process app endpoints, which define a place in the design that a Web service is called.
-This contrasts with environment endpoints, which represent the actual server locations and authentication information used for calling the service when the process app is used in an environment.
-Although process app endpoints do include server paths and authentication information, these values are used only as default values for environments where the corresponding environment endpoint does not exist.
-For more information about endpoints, refer to About Endpoints.
+Endpoints designed in SBM Composer are "process app endpoints", which define a place in the design that a Web service is called.
+This contrasts with "environment endpoints", which represent the actual server locations and authentication information used for calling the service when the process app is used in an environment.
+Although process app endpoints do include server paths and authentication information, these values are only used as default values for environments where the corresponding environment endpoint does not exist.
+For more information about endpoints, refer to About Endpoints .

 There are two types of process app endpoints, automatic and custom.

 Custom endpoints can be used in the following ways:

 By using a custom endpoint to configure a REST Grid, you can control which endpoints are created and how they are reused between REST Grids on different forms and you can better name them to describe their purpose.

 Each application and orchestration has its own Custom Endpoint Library in the Application Explorer.
 If you want to share a custom endpoint across applications and/or orchestrations, create them with the same name, default URL and authentication properties in each of the Custom Endpoint Libraries.
 If the name matches and other properties do not, a validation error will occur.

 Some examples of how these custom endpoints can be used in SBM Composer are given in the following topics: